Arianee/docs/docs/intro.md

-_If you are a developer, reading this documentation and going through the demo should take about height hours.
+_If you are a developer, reading this documentation and going through the demo should take a couple of hours.
 No previous knowledge of Blockchain is required.
 Once you are done, you will know how to manage a certificate on a Blockchain using the Arianee protocol._

 ## **The Arianee project**